The Backrooms

 One mirror.

 You approach because there’s nowhere else to go.
 In the reflection: yourself at multiple ages, overlapping, translucent.
-Eight years old watching the classroom empty.
-Fifteen staring at an unresponded text.
+Two months old turning away from the breast, mouth unable to latch, and they give you the pacifier instead.
+Your first lesson that when real nourishment fails, you take the empty substitute.
+One year old who can’t walk because the handkerchief’s other side has no hand holding it.
+Six years old crying in the classroom, loud harsh noises tearing through the morning, unable to tolerate the separation.
+Fifteen staring at a series of unresponded texts.
 Twenty-four sitting in a parked car after someone said they needed space.
 Now, holding a phone that hasn’t buzzed.

 Same expression across all ages: the specific face of trying to need less, be less, take up less space in hopes of becoming acceptable.